E. Howard Hunt: Libel suit: Liberty Lobby and The Spotlight

 On November 3, 1978, Hunt gave a security-classified deposition for the House Select Committee on Assassinations (HSCA).
 He denied knowledge of any conspiracy to kill Kennedy.
 The Assassination Records Review Board (ARRB) released the deposition in February 1996.
 Two newspaper articles published a few months before the deposition stated that a 1966 CIA memo linking Hunt to the assassination of President Kennedy had recently been provided to the HSCA.
 The first article, by Victor Marchetti – author of the book The CIA and the Cult of Intelligence (1974) – appeared in the Liberty Lobby newspaper The Spotlight on August 14, 1978.

 According to Marchetti, the memo said in essence, "Some day we will have to explain Hunt's presence in Dallas on November 22, 1963."
 He also wrote that Hunt, Frank Sturgis and Gerry Patrick Hemming would soon be implicated in a conspiracy to kill John F. Kennedy.

 The second article, by Joseph J. Trento and Jacquie Powers, appeared six days later in the Sunday edition of The News Journal, Wilmington, Delaware.
 It alleged that the purported memo was initialed by Richard Helms and James Angleton and showed that, shortly after Helms and Angleton were elevated to their highest positions in the CIA, they discussed the fact that Hunt had been in Dallas on the day of the Kennedy assassination and that his presence there had to be kept secret.
 However, nobody has been able to produce this supposed memo, and the United States President's Commission on CIA Activities within the United States determined that Hunt had been in Washington, D.C., on the day of the assassination.

 Hunt sued Liberty Lobby – but not the Sunday News Journal – for libel.
 Liberty Lobby stipulated, in this first trial, that the question of Hunt's alleged involvement in the assassination would not be contested.
-Hunt prevailed and was awarded $650,000 damages.
+Hunt prevailed and was awarded $650,000 in damages.
 In 1983, however, the case was overturned on appeal because of error in jury instructions.

 In a second trial, held in 1985, Mark Lane made an issue of Hunt's location on the day of the Kennedy assassination.
 Lane successfully defended Liberty Lobby by producing evidence suggesting that Hunt had been in Dallas.
 He used depositions from David Atlee Phillips, Richard Helms, Liddy, Stansfield Turner and Marita Lorenz, plus a cross-examination of Hunt.
 On retrial, the jury rendered a verdict for Liberty Lobby.

 Lane claimed he convinced the jury that Hunt was a JFK assassination conspirator.
 The foreperson of the jury, Leslie Armstrong, told the media that the CIA killed Kennedy and that Hunt was involved, although some of the other jurors who were interviewed by the media said they disregarded the conspiracy theory and judged the case (according to the judge's jury instructions) on whether the article was published with "reckless disregard for the truth."
 Lane outlined his theory about Hunt's and the CIA's role in Kennedy's murder in a 1991 book, Plausible Denial.